Atchaya-BV/Bioinformatics_Analysis/README.md

 👋 Hi, I'm Atchaya!

 👀 Interests
-I'm deeply passionate about bioinformatics, data analysis, and computational biology.
+Deeply passionate about bioinformatics, data analysis, and computational biology.
 I enjoy exploring the intersection of biology, technology, and AI-driven research, particularly in genomics, drug discovery, and predictive analytics.

 🌱 Currently Learning
 I'm continuously expanding my expertise in NGS data analysis, machine learning applications in bioinformatics, and multi-omics approaches.
 I’m also exploring advanced computational techniques for biomedical research.